 In order to construct feedback strategies, it is assumed that both players know the initial position of the obstacle, and can observe the instantaneous positions of themselves and each other for all time.
-For the rest of the game, the pursuer evaluates only the nominal position of the obstacle, using the nominal value of the velocity vector ($\hat{\rho}$) which is assumed to be a constant in time, and the evader observes the true position of the obstacle for all time.
+For the rest of the game, the pursuer evaluates only the nominal position of the obstacle using the nominal value of the velocity vector ($\bar{\rho}$) and the evader observes the true position of the obstacle for all time.
 Given the original payoff function (\ref{eq:tc_cost}), the constraint function (\ref{eq:p_constraint}), and the constraint sensitivity function (\ref{eq:pe_Sg}), obtaining the optimal feedback strategies of the players for the games $\mathcal{E}_o$, $\mathcal{P}_o$, $\mathcal{E}_d$, and $\mathcal{P}_r$, defined in Sections \ref{sec:decept} and \ref{sec:cdp}, in closed form is elusive.
-The games are solved numerically in a receding horizon fashion in the following subsection.
+The games are therefore solved numerically in a receding horizon fashion as illustrated in the following section.